Benmoony/Space-Use-Deploy/README.md

 ## Getting Started
 SpaceUse was developed using Electron, a Node.js platform that allows for converstion of HTML and Javascript interfaces into executable files.

+Download the Repository and run the executable to begin

 ## Built With
 [LeafLet.js](https://leafletjs.com/) - JavaScript plug-in used to make the map.